lacanoid/pgddl/ROADMAP.md

 - SET STATISTICS on indexes
 - ✔︎ pg_subscription not readable by non superuser
 - ✔︎ create base type: SUBSCRIPT
+- PG17 fallback option for subscriptions
+- check what's up with CLUSTER on PG9.6

 Other:
 - figure out how to elegantly separate pre-data, post-data, create, alter and dcl